katecodex/ai-agent-portfolio/README.md

 Welcome to my collection of AI-powered solutions designed to streamline workflows, enhance productivity, and solve real-world business challenges.
 As a Customer Success Analyst with a background in logistics and operations, I've developed these agents to bridge the gap between complex processes and practical automation.

+> **Note:** If you’d like to personalize any of these agents for your own workflows, feel free to reach out.
+Some agents will work out-of-the-box, while others may need small tweaks to function properly for your specific use case.

 ---

 ## About Me